 So in this article, I’ll be answering the key questions that arose.
-Hopefully it will help you understand which type to choose, how well you can expect them to reduce noise, and how to use them safely.
+It should help you understand the different types available, how well you can expect them to reduce noise, and how to use them safely.

 - How much noise can earplugs reduce?

-- Is it safe to use earplugs for sleep?
+- Is it safe to use earplugs in bed?

 How good a new set of earplugs will be at reducing noise is impossible to accurately predict, as it depends on several factors: